Teckdegen/strillsdapp/lib/blockchain-payment-guide.md

 ### 6. Bill Execution
 - Your backend receives the payment confirmation
-- Your backend executes the bill purchase (sends data, airtime, etc.)
+- Your backend executes the bill purchase through Peyflex API (sends data, airtime, etc.)
 - Your backend returns confirmation with token/reference

 ### 7. User Confirmation